+8.3.5.12a PHY-RXEARLYSIG.indication

+8.3.5.12a.1 Function

+This primitive is an early indication by the PHY to the local MAC entity that the PHY has received a valid start of a PPDU.

+NOTE—This primitive might be generated before the PHY has narrowed down the PPDU format to a single possibility, such as either of non-HT or VHT.

+8.3.5.12a.2 Semantics of the service primitive

+The primitive does not include any parameters:

+PHY-RXEARLYSIG.indication(

+)

+8.3.5.12a.3 When generated

+This primitive is generated by the local PHY entity to the MAC sublayer when the PHY has successfully validated an early SIG field in the PHY and the validation of the SIG field does not cause the issuance of the PHY-RXSTART.indication.
+The early SIG field is the first SIG field in the PPDU except:

+If the HT-SIG field is present in an HT_GF, then the HT-SIG field is validated instead of the L-SIG field (and so the PHY-RXEARLYSIG.indication is not issued)

+If the RL-SIG field is present, then the pair of L-SIG and RL-SIG fields is validated instead of the L-SIG field

+After generating a PHY-RXEARLYSIG.indication primitive, the PHY is expected to maintain physical medium busy status (not generating a PHY-CCA.indication(IDLE) primitive) until the issuance of the next PHY-RXSTART.indication or PHY-RXEND.indication.

+8.3.5.12a.4 Effect of receipt

+The receipt of this primitive by the MAC entity causes the MAC to determine that there is no NAV, CTS, Ack or similar timeout (see 10.3.2.4 (Setting and resetting the NAV), 10.3.2.9 (CTS and DMG CTS procedure), 10.3.2.11 (Acknowledgment procedure), 26.2.4 (Updating two NAVs), and 26.2.6.2 (MU-RTS Trigger frame transmission)).

 10.3.2.4 Setting and resetting the NAV P2093:

-A STA that used information from an RTS frame or MU-RTS Trigger frame as the most recent basis to update its NAV setting is permitted to reset its NAV if no PHY-RXSTART.indication primitive is received from the PHY during a NAVTimeout period starting when the MAC receives a PHY-RXEND.indication primitive corresponding to the detection of the RTS frame or MU-RTS Trigger frame.(11ax)
+A STA that used information from an RTS frame or MU-RTS Trigger frame as the most recent basis to update its NAV setting is permitted to reset its NAV if no PHY-RXEARLYSIG.indication or PHY-RXSTART.indication primitive is received from the PHY during a NAVTimeout period starting when the MAC receives a PHY-RXEND.indication primitive corresponding to the detection of the RTS frame or MU-RTS Trigger frame.(11ax)

 In non-DMG BSS, NAVTimeout period is equal to (2 × aSIFSTime) + (CTS_Time) + aRxPHYStartDelay + (2 × aSlotTime).
 In a non-S1G STA, (11ax)if an RTS frame is used for the most recent NAV update, CTS_Time shall be calculated using the length of the CTS frame and the data rate at which the RTS frame used for the most recent NAV update was received.
 (11ax)If an MU-RTS Trigger frame was used for the most recent NAV update, CTS_Time shall be calculated using the length of the CTS frame and the 6 Mb/s data rate (see 26.2.6 (MU-RTS Trigger/CTS frame exchange sequence procedure(#109))).
 In an S1G STA, (11ax)CTS_Time shall be calculated using the time required to transmit an NDP CTS frame that is equal to NDPTxTime, which is specified in 10.3.2.5.2 (RID update).